Munina

 Munina is a village in the administrative district of Gmina Jarosław, within Jarosław County, Subcarpathian Voivodeship, in south-eastern Poland, 4 km east of Jarosław.

 It is a railroad junction, situated on the main Kraków-Medyka line.
 Also, in Munina begins another connection, a branch line (pl) to Hrebenne.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.